Denchyaknow/GitSite_Dencho/content/projects/_index.md

 ---
 title: Projects
-summary: Everything I worked on.
+summary: All Experimental and Contract work Ive done in the past that I am not to ashamed of.
 type: landing
 # page: any general content
 # landing # pages that can consist of content blocks, such as the homepage